 A launch monitor can cost anywhere from $400 (budget end) to upwards of $20K for a professional launch monitor such as TrackMan.
 A semi-pro launch monitor, such as SkyTrak, will cost around $2,000.

-In 2021, the best portable launch monitor is Foresight’s GCQuad, which is comparable with industry leading TrackMan in terms of distance accuracy, and according to several tests, surpasses TrackMan in terms of club data.
+In 2023, the best golf launch monitor is Foresight’s GCQuad, which is comparable with industry leading TrackMan in terms of distance accuracy, and according to several tests, surpasses TrackMan in terms of club data.

 To improve your golf game, it’s important to know your stats.
 A launch monitor will give you accurate feedback on important metrics, including distance, ball speed, club path, spin, launch angle, and strike location.
 Knowing these metrics will allow you to make informed decisions on the best approach/plan to improving your swing.